neondatabase/website/content/docs/how-to-guides/using-branches.md

 Branches currently appear as a new project in the Neon Console and API, but when the branching feature is made available to all users, branches will be associated with their parent Project.

 ---
-Let's look at how you can create branches using either the Neon Dashboard or the Neon API.
+Let's look at how to create branches using the Neon Console and the Neon API.

 Create a Project on Neon and Add Your Data
 ===============